jellewie/Arduino-CocktailMachine/ReadMe.md

 ### Control
 The control page is the default landing page the user will land on.
 Here you select, customize, and mix the selected drink.

-- **customize** Will give a pop-up windows to customize and mix your own drink.
+- **customize** Will give a pop-up window to customize and mix your drink.
 - **MIX** Will start mixing it right away.
 - **Settings button** The gear on the right lower corner will open the settings page.